 This isn't exactly breaking news, but it's worth noting that for the first time during his tenure at IU, Kelvin Sampson is on the road during the summer recruiting season.
 Keep in mind that Oklahoma's self-imposed sanctions kept Sampson at home before his last season there, so he hasn't been to the summer camps since 2004.
 He took some well-deserved jabs from Rick Barnes and Tubby Smith:

 "Where have you been?" joked Barnes.
 "Call me sometime."
 "Still got the ankle bracelet?" added Smith.

 - Again, I'm not one for following whether we are on a prospect's top 5 list or his lukewarm eight.
 My interest in recruiting is sporadic.
 One thing I would like, however, is for IU to someday land a blue-chipper from Lawrence North (no offense, Todd Leary).
 Hopefully, Stephan Van Treese will be the one.
-Here's a nice Cincinnati Enquirer
+Here's a nice Cincinnati Enquirer article about him.

 One of the new post players, DeAndre Thomas, has been working the hardest in the gym this summer, according to White.
 Thomas, who arrived from Chipola junior college weighing more than 350 pounds, is trying to shed at least 50 pounds.
 He and Sampson can often be seen walking from Assembly Hall to Sampson’s house and back.
 That’s an eight-mile trip.